ala747/vue-markdown-v2/README.md

-This fork is open for issues and help is welcome, for now:
+This fork is intended to work with Webpack 4 and Babel 7, it's open for issues and help is welcome, for now:

 Added :
 - markdown-it-container